-However, as we can see from Fig. 11, strong sidelobes exist in the obtained image, whose reason is analyzed in the sub-Section B of Section III.
-The proposed imaging method NUFFT-FISTA given in Table.
-I can thus be used to solve this problem, for which, to make it more attractive, only half (randomly selected) of the transmitted carrier frequencies are processed, giving the result shown in Fig. 12.
-By comparing the images obtained by different methods, it is clear that the proposed imaging method with under-sampled data can achieve better result than the BPA with full-sampled and under-sampled data: the resolution is improved and the sidelobe level is much reduced.
+However, as we can see from Fig. 14, strong sidelobes exist in the obtained image, whose reason is analyzed in the sub-Section D of Section IV.
+The proposed imaging method NUFFT-FISTA can thus be used to solve this problem, for which, to make it more attractive, only half (randomly selected) of the transmitted carrier frequencies are processed, giving the result shown in Fig. 15.
+By comparing the images obtained by different methods, it is clear that the proposed imaging method with under-sampled data can achieve better result than BPA with full-sampled and under-sampled data: the resolution is improved and the sidelobe level is much reduced.